 If you have been injured in a FedEx truck accident in Texas, understanding the nature of these vehicles is important.
 FedEx trucks are classified as commercial motor vehicles; many are considered large trucks under federal law.
-These vehicles weigh significantly more than passenger cars and can cause catastrophic injuries when involved in a crash.
+These vehicles weigh significantly more than passenger cars and can cause catastrophic injuries in the event of a crash.
 Drivers often operate under tight deadlines, leading to fatigue, distracted driving, and speeding—all of which are major causes of accidents involving FedEx delivery trucks and 18-wheelers.

 FedEx Truck Accidents: Why They’re More Dangerous Than Regular Collisions

 FedEx trucks are classified as commercial motor vehicles; many are considered large trucks under federal law.
-These vehicles weigh significantly more than passenger cars and can cause catastrophic injuries when involved in a crash.
+These vehicles weigh significantly more than passenger cars and can cause catastrophic injuries in the event of a crash.
 Drivers often operate under tight deadlines, leading to fatigue, distracted driving, and speeding—all of which are major causes of accidents involving FedEx delivery trucks and 18-wheelers.

 Victims struck by FedEx vehicles often suffer severe trauma, including spinal cord injuries, traumatic brain injuries, multiple fractures, and internal organ damage.
-Because of the scale of damage, these accidents are not just routine personal injury claims—they are high-stakes cases requiring an aggressive legal strategy and extensive knowledge of commercial vehicle regulations.
+Due to the scale of damage, these accidents are not just routine personal injury claims—they are high-stakes cases that require an aggressive legal strategy and extensive knowledge of commercial vehicle regulations.

 Common Causes of FedEx Truck Accidents in Texas